dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

         conserve

-“For injuries ought to be done all at one time...” (end of chapter 8).
+### “For injuries ought to be done all at one time...”

+> TODO: get quote from chapter 8

 - In the course of statecraft, Machiavelli’s prince allows you to foresee where there would be friction in the projection of